Utah UCCJEA

 vacated, stayed, or modified by a court of a state having jurisdiction to do so

-authorized under Section 78-45c-312 and may grant additional relief, including a
+78B-13-312 and may grant additional relief, including a request for the

-request for the assistance of law enforcement officials, and set a further
+assistance of law enforcement officials, and set a further hearing to determine

-that the testimony may be self-incriminating, the court may draw an adverse
+testimony may be self-incriminating, the court may draw an adverse inference

-spouses and a defense of immunity based on the relationship of husband and wife
+defense of immunity based on the relationship of husband and wife or parent and

 (1) Upon the filing of a petition seeking enforcement of a child custody